This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Cookies are extremely popular in our house–specifically these flourless chocolate chip cookies!
-Filled with protein from vanilla whey powder, these protein chocolate chip cookies make the ultimate snack or dessert everyone can enjoy.
+Cookies are extremely popular in our house–specifically, these flourless chocolate chip cookies!
+My kids love them and ask me to make them all the time.
+They are filled with protein from vanilla whey powder, and they are the ultimate snack or dessert everyone can enjoy.

 Summary

-• Sweet and chewy: Rich flavors of chocolate are intertwined with coconut sugar to create the softest and most chewy cookies you’ll ever eat.
-We recommend eating these cookies while they’re still warm!
+• Sweet and chewy: The rich flavors of chocolate are intertwined with coconut sugar to create the softest and most chewy cookies you’ll ever eat.
+I recommend eating these cookies while they’re still warm!

 • Made with added protein: Peanut butter and protein powder give this recipe plenty of protein which means they’re perfect for whenever you’re on the go or just need a quick pick-me-up.